How to Make Cultured Buttermilk

 - 3 1/2 cups freshly pasteurized milk, cooled to room temperature

-- 1/2 cup buttermilk or a buttermilk powder starter culture (first time)
+- 1/2 cup cultured buttermilk or a buttermilk powder starter culture (first batch)

 How To Make Cultured Buttermilk

-- Mix the starter into a clean glass jar of milk with a whisk or wooden spoon.
+- Pour the buttermilk culture into a clean glass jar of milk.
+Mix well with a whisk or wooden spoon.

-- Leave the jar out on the counter for about 12 hours or overnight.
+- Cover the well-mixed milk with a coffee filter.
+Leave the jar out on the counter for about 12 hours or overnight.
 If this is the first time ever using the culture, allow to sit out for 24-48 hours.

 - Finally, after 12 hours, there will be delicious buttermilk made from this simple method.
 Place in fridge.